 What about babies?

-Although it is very uncommon in toddlers, there are a small percentage of babies who are unable to digest lactose.
-The symptoms are similar as an adult’s symptoms, such as diarrhea, abdominal cramps, or bloating after eating or drinking dairy products or breast milk.
-Toddlers and children also develop a temporal case of lactose intolerance when there have diarrhea.
+Although it is very uncommon in toddlers, there is a small percentage of babies who are unable to digest lactose.
+The symptoms are similar to an adult’s symptoms, such as diarrhea, abdominal cramps, or bloating after eating or drinking dairy products or breast milk.
+Toddlers and children also develop a temporal case of lactose intolerance when they have diarrhea.
 However, this usually improves after a few days or weeks.

 What can my baby drink?

 Since a mother’s milk contains lactose, babies who are lactose intolerant cannot consume breast milk or cow’s milk.
 An alternative is to purchase a special lactose-free formula made from plant-based milk such as soy, rice, almond or oat.
 Alternatively, mothers may consider trying goat’s milk, which contains slightly lower levels of lactose compared to cow’s milk.
 One such brand is Karihome’s goat milk, which is derived from pasture feeding goats in New Zealand, and suitable for children who have colic, mild lactose intolerance, or allergic to cow’s milk.

 Most baby foods are lactose free, but do check the food label for words such as ‘cream’, ‘milk’ and ‘yoghurt’ just to be extra careful.
 You may also want to start introducing food to your baby once he turns one.
 Some lactose-free foods you can introduce to him are fruits, vegetables, noodles, tofu, eggs, or plain rice crackers.